Disk replacement - lumbar spine

 - Arthritis that occurs in your spine that pushes on the nerves

 Surgery for spinal stenosis may be considered if you have severe symptoms that interfere with your daily life and do not improve with other therapy.
 Symptoms most often include:

-- Pain that may be felt in your thigh, calf, lower back, shoulder, arms, or hands.
+- Pain that may be felt in your thigh, calf or lower back.
 The pain is often deep and steady.